Asymmetric-InfoSec/DFIR-PowerShell-Profile/README.md

 ### Installation

-There are two methods that you can use to install the DFIR PowerShell Profile
+There are a couple of methods that you can use to install the DFIR PowerShell Profile

+#### Method 1: Use the Setup Script (Preferred)

+Run Setup.ps1 from the install directory and the setup will occur automatically.

-#### Method 1: Dot Source the repo from your chosen installation location (Preferred)
+#### Method 2: Dot Source the repo from your chosen installation location

 Clone (or download) this repo to a location of your choosing.